cyberholics/Spam-sms-filter-app-/README.md

 Spam messages are unsolicited and unwanted messages.
 Fraudsters use spam messages to trick people into giving them your personal information — things like your password, account number, or even credit card information.

-These messages are designed in such a way people fall for them.
+These messages are designed in such a way people fall for it.
 This is because it is difficult for people with little knowledge about scams to determine if sms is from a scammer.

 In this project, I will build an application that can help determine if an SMS is spam or not.
-The project is all about teaching the computer how to classify messages.
-To do that, I will use the multinomial Naive Bayes algorithm along with a dataset of 5,572 SMS messages that are already classified by humans that understands what spam messages are.
+The project is all about teaching the computer how to classify SMS as spam or not spam in order to help us determine whether an SMS is spam or not.
+To do that, I will use the **Multinomial Naive Bayes algorithm** along with a dataset of 5,572 SMS messages that are already classified by humans.

+For this project, my goal is to create a spam filter that classifies new messages with an accuracy greater than 80% — so i expect that more than 80% of the new messages will be classified correctly as spam or ham (non-spam).

 THIS IS A MACHINE LEARNING CLASSIFICATION PROBLEM

 # Project files and folder explained